 God uses our sin as a tool to show His Glory

 The next striking comparison I saw between Joseph and Jesus, were the fact that God used the sins of the people conspiring against them, to demonstrate His Glory and His goodness.
 Like I said in the beginning of this post, Joseph was loved by Jacob the most out of all his sons.
 Joseph’s brothers became angry, and murderously jealous of him.
 And while they may not have killed Joseph, they still committed a heavy sin by selling their own flesh and blood into slavery, and then lying to Jacob about it to cover it up!
 They slaughtered a goat, and dipped Joseph’s colorful robe in its blood, and told Jacob that he had been mauled to death.
-Absolutely awful!
 But in the midst of a bad situation, God watched over Joseph while he was in prison.
 Then once he was out, God used Joseph and his dream-reading ability to save the country from severe famine.

-Similarly, the Pharisees were murderously jealous of Jesus, and how He was favored both by God and the people over them.
+Similarly, the Pharisees were murderously jealous of Jesus, because He was favored both by God and the people over them.
 But the Pharisees didn’t kill Jesus directly.
 They made up bogus charges against Him, heavily inferring to Pilate that if He wasn’t put to death, He would lead a rebellion against the Romans.
 Even though we know this was obviously a boldfaced lie.
 Jesus never intended to lead an armed rebellion against the Romans.
 That wasn’t why He was sent here.
 Nevertheless, the Pharisees got their way, and Jesus was crucified.

 But because Jesus was crucified, our price was paid.
 Out of the sinful, bloodthirsty intentions of all who wanted Him dead arose the most beautiful thing: Salvation for all who believe in Him.
 God made sure the best thing happened in both bad situations concerning Joseph and Jesus.
 The difference?
 Joseph saved lives.
 Jesus saved souls!

 I am no one special.
 I’m just a sinful, flesh and blood man who will one day die and have to answer for my sins.
-But I haven’t had God speak to me THAT clearly in a very, very long time.
-He revealed the His character and the depth of His mercy to me while I continued studying Genesis.
+But I haven’t had God speak to me that clearly in a very, very long time.
+He revealed His character and the depth of His mercy to me while I continued studying Genesis.
 And He allowed me to have a clear enough mind to make the connection from the story of Joseph and his brothers, to Jesus.

 God is waiting to reveal Himself to us.
 All we have to do?
 Approach Him with a humble heart, ask Him to help us see what He wants us to see, and genuinely try to look for Him.